promerpr/scanstatistics/cran-comments.md

 cran-submissions@r-project.org confirming this.
 You can also view our discussions on GitHub: https://github.com/BenjaK/scanstatistics/issues/12

+The package was archived due to conflicting macros between PKG_CXXFLAGS and PKG_LIBS.
+I have updated src/Makevars.win to remove this note.

 This is my first submission to CRAN.

 * installed size is  5.6Mb, sub-directories of 1Mb or more: libs   5.1Mb